Shreyan101/react-query-library/README.md

 - react query have so much intelligence built in that it makes easy for us to handle all these usecase easy.

+## In React Query, by default, it refetches the data every time the component mounts to ensure you're working with the latest data.
+If you want to prevent this behavior (i.e., avoid refetching on every mount), you can set the staleTime option.
+This controls how long the data remains "fresh" before being considered "stale" and refetching.

+- To prevent refetching on mount, you can set a long staleTime, meaning the data will be considered fresh for the duration specified.
+You can also use refetchOnWindowFocus and refetchOnMount options to control more specific behavior.

+-  const {
+    data: supliers,
+    isLoading: supplierIsLoading,
+    error: supplierError,
+    isError: supplierIsError,
+  } = useQuery({
+    queryKey: ['Suppliers'],
+    queryFn: getsupliersData,
+    refetchOnWindowFocus: false,
+    refetchOnMount: false,
+  });

 ## Query Cache Feature of react query